mojitoinc/mojito-mixers/README.md

 <br/>

 If you don't want this behavior or would like to implement a custom one, you should pass a value for `onCatch: (error: Error, errorInfo?: ErrorInfo) => void | true;` prop with a callback.
-If you want to get notified about unexpected errors but would still like to preserve th default behavior, return `true` from your callback.
+If you want to get notified about unexpected errors but would still like to preserve the default behavior, return `true` from your callback.

 <br />